Majungasaurus: Feeding

 Scientists have suggested that the unique skull shape of Majungasaurus and other abelisaurids indicate different predatory habits than other theropods.
 Whereas most theropods were characterized by long, low skulls of narrow width, abelisaurid skulls were taller and wider, and often shorter in length as well.
-The narrow skulls of other theropods were well equipped to withstand the vertical stress of a powerful bite, but not as good at withstanding torsion (twisting).
+The narrow skulls of other theropods were well equipped to withstand the vertical stress of a powerful bite but not as good at withstanding torsion (twisting).
 In comparison to modern mammalian predators, most theropods may have used a strategy similar in some ways to that of long- and narrow-snouted canids, with the delivery of many bites weakening the prey animal.

-Abelisaurids, especially Majungasaurus, may instead have been adapted for a feeding strategy more similar to modern felids, with short and broad snouts, that bite once and hold on until the prey is subdued.
+Abelisaurids, especially Majungasaurus, may instead have been adapted for a feeding strategy more similar to modern felids, with short and broad snouts that bite once and hold on until the prey is subdued.
 Majungasaurus had an even broader snout than other abelisaurids, and other aspects of its anatomy may also support the bite-and-hold hypothesis.
-The neck was strengthened, with robust vertebrae, interlocking ribs and ossified tendons, as well as reinforced muscle attachment sites on the vertebrae and the back of the skull.
+The neck was strengthened with robust vertebrae, interlocking ribs, and ossified tendons, as well as reinforced muscle attachment sites on the vertebrae and the back of the skull.
 These muscles would have been able to hold the head steady despite the struggles of its prey.

 Abelisaurid skulls were also strengthened in many areas by bone mineralized out of the skin, creating the characteristic rough texture of the bones.
 This is particularly true of Majungasaurus, where the nasal bones were fused and thickened for strength.
 On the other hand, the lower jaw of Majungasaurus sported a large fenestra (opening) on each side, as seen in other ceratosaurs, as well as synovial joints between certain bones that allowed a high degree of flexibility in the lower jaw, although not to the extent seen in snakes.
 This may have been an adaptation to prevent the fracture of the lower jaw when holding onto a struggling prey animal.
-The front teeth of the upper jaw were more robust than the rest, to provide an anchor point for the bite, while the low crown height of Majungasaurus teeth prevented them from breaking off during a struggle.
+The front teeth of the upper jaw were more robust than the rest to provide an anchor point for the bite, while the low crown height of Majungasaurus teeth prevented them from breaking off during a struggle.
 Finally, unlike the teeth of Allosaurus and most other theropods, which were curved on both the front and back, abelisaurids like Majungasaurus had teeth curved on the front edge but straighter on the back (cutting) edge.
-This structure may have served to prevent slicing, and instead holding the teeth in place when biting.
-Examination of the teeth of Majungasaurus indicates that the theropod replaced its teeth anywhere from 2-13 times faster than other theropods, replacing the entire set within a span of two months.
+This structure may have served to prevent slicing and instead holding the teeth in place when biting.
+Examination of the teeth of Majungasaurus indicates that the theropod replaced its teeth anywhere from 2 to 13 times faster than other theropods, replacing the entire set within a span of two months.
 Gnawing on bone may have been a significant reason for such rapid tooth replacement.